lilyhuegerich/No-hop/Readme.md

  Has the neccessary code to run an implementation of No-hop that also runs the classic chord and 1-hop for comparision.
 Included as well are a couple of test programs to compare the two.

 ### Running Example
-Steps to run a basic time and hop test comparing the baslines to the No-hop rewrite implementation.
+Steps to run a basic time and hop test comparing the baselines to the No-hop rewrite implementation.

 1. In your shell at No-hop/compare\_classic\_v\_dataplane run: